-Property prices in the North East were 1.7% higher year-on-year, across Yorkshire and the Humber 3.3% higher, as the housing market reopened in June.
+At 4.5%, annual property price growth across the East Midlands was the strongest of any region of the UK as the housing market reopened in June.
+Corby is currently the strongest performer in the region.
 Activity across the UK has been brisk; Rightmove report August 2020 was the busiest month on record, with a significant rise in the number of sales of large (4+ bedroom detached) and 3-4 bedroom properties.